389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

       -Dconsole.location=/path/to/console/framework/jars/dir \
       [-Dldapjdk.location=/path/to/ldapjdk.jar/dir]

+-   directoryconsole - the top directory of the source tree
 -   built.dir - all class files and jar files created during the build process will be put in this directory - the default is ../built
 -   console.location - the directory containing the console framework (idm-console-framework) jar files - the default is /usr/share/java
 -   ldapjdk.location - the directory containing the file ldapjdk.jar - the default is /usr/share/java
+-   _datadir - /usr/share

 If all goes well during the build, the files will end up in the "%{built.dir}/package" directory.
 There is no "install" ant build target, so you must copy these jar files to their runtime location: